Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 Product Functions
 -----------------

-*Focusing on each category of the Goals of Travelander+ the principal Requirements can be summarized in this sections*
+*Focusing on each category of the Goals of Travelander+ the principal requirements can be summarized in this sections*

 -------------------------------
 Calendar Functions Requirements